|Guide||♦||2 Triplogs||0 Topics|

 In addition to sampling the area’s exceptionally beautiful scenery and getting a chance to check out the neat rock wall just below the summit, the short bushwhack to Rock Wall Peak is a very versatile one.
 Short on time or passing through the area and in need of a quick ‘leg-stretcher’ type of adventure?
 Simply drive to the starting point, (about 10-15 minutes off I-19), and knock off the loop route that I executed in 2-3 hours.
-Have more time to burn / looking for something longer?
+Have more time to burn/look for something longer?
 Simply incorporate Rock Wall Peak into a longer adventure… trust me when I say, there is no shortage of nearby peaks…!

-(Note: this pertains to the route I took; given the off-trail nature of peak-bagging, my route is merely a suggestion; and from the looks of the topo and the actual terrain, many other fun possibilities exist.
+Hike (Note: this pertains to the route I took; given the off-trail nature of peak-bagging, my route is merely a suggestion; and from the looks of the topo and the actual terrain, many other fun possibilities exist.
 For a more adventurous option, skip toward the bottom of this description): About 4.25 miles down FR 684, there will be two forest service roads on the left that are very close to one another.
 The first is FR 4833 and the second is FR 4141.
-On the right side of the road just a few feet past FR 4141 is a large clearing area that makes for a perfect parking spot and staring point.
+On the right side of the road, just a few feet past FR 4141 is a large clearing area that makes for a perfect parking spot and starting point.

 Short on time, I opted for a ‘play-it-safe’ type of approach, which simply involved contouring the craggy areas, pretty much right up until I was in direct line with Rock Wall Peak.
 At this point I began the final short ascent, heading NW up a ridge to the summit.
 It was only about 0.15 miles from the point I angled my path to go up the NW ridge to when I reached the peak, but there were about 2-3 little false summits during the short stretch that made things even more fun.
 Although the vegetation is quite long in the summer months, I was lucky to have found some well-defined routes that led pretty much the entire way from FR 4141 to the peak.
 Visibility was fair to good with only a handful of really brushy spots; and most of the brush was grass/of the non-thorny variety.
-While there was also a fair amount of cacti in a few places, [mostly ocotillo], there was decent margin for error in between.
-The footing was also pretty decent throughout; that said, you’ll definitely be going a lot slower than on a dirt road / trail to avoid twisting an ankle on the many rocks; but luckily there was nothing too steep / too loose.
+While there was also a fair amount of cacti in a few places, [mostly ocotillo], there was a decent margin for error in between.
+The footing was also pretty decent throughout; that said, you’ll be going a lot slower than on a dirt road/trail to avoid twisting an ankle on the many rocks; but luckily there was nothing too steep / too loose.

 Pk 4268 SAHC